 Here’s to new beginnings!
 I purchased the store and renamed it idiom, with a decidedly lowercase i.
 I chose “idiom” for its less common meaning, the third definition in the Merriam-Webster Dictionary: “a style or form of artistic expression that is characteristic of an individual, a period or movement, or a medium or instrument.”

-The shop provides a niche for your everyday dressing and also your "head turning pieces."
-You'll find an assorted mix of fine clothing, footwear, handbags, artisan jewelry and bath & body products.
-Lines include: Eileen Fisher, Joseph Ribkoff, Cut Loose, Sympli, Fly London, Latico and Toyko Milk.
-There is an entire room of handcrafted artisan jewelry which I refer to as “The Jewel Box.”
-Artisans include: Colleen Mauer, Catherine Weitzman, Ayala Bar, Phyrra, Stephen Estelle & Susan Roberts.
+The shop provides a niche for everyday dressing and "head-turning pieces."
+You'll find an assortment of fine clothing, footwear, handbags, artisan jewelry, and bath & body products.
+Lines include Eileen Fisher, Joseph Ribkoff, Cut Loose, Susan Monaco, Part Two, Latico, and Toyko Milk.
+There is an entire room of handcrafted artisan jewelry called “The Jewel Box.”
+Artisans include Colleen Mauer, Catherine Weitzman, Ayala Bar, Phyrra, Stephen Estelle & local favorite Susan Roberts.

 I love living and working in New Haven.
-A focus of mine is being a part of the thread of the local community.
+A focus of mine is a part of the thread of the local community.
 Volunteerism is an integral part of my commitment to giving back.
-I joined the Junior League, a women’s organization, where I later served a term as president and I currently sit on the Board of Directors of the Greater New Haven Chamber of Commerce and The Shops at Yale.
+I joined the Junior League, a women’s organization, where I later served a term as president, and I currently sit on the Board of Directors of the Greater New Haven Chamber of Commerce and The Shops at Yale.

 - Kimberly R. Pedrick